TrossenRobotics/agilex_tracer_docs/_sources/index.rst

 *   :doc:`getting_started` - These guides will walk you through the setup process for your TRACER.
 *   :doc:`operation` - These guides will details concepts related to the operation of the TRACER.
 *   :doc:`specifications` - Contains specification information for the TRACER and related hardware.
+*   :doc:`downloads` - Downloadable content related to the TRACER.

 Table of Contents:
 ==================